spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

     'cleanup' => [
         /*
-         * The strategy that will be used to cleanup old backups.
+         * The strategy that will be used to clean up old backups.
-         * The youngest backup wil never be deleted.
+         * The youngest backup will never be deleted.
          */
         'strategy' => \Spatie\Backup\Tasks\Cleanup\Strategies\DefaultStrategy::class,